reflectoring/reflectoring.github.io/content/blog/2024/2024-07-12-junit5-functional-interfaces.md

 ### Using Executables in `assertTimeoutPreemptively()`

-**The `Assertions.assertTimeoutPreemptively()` method asserts that execution of the supplied executable completes before the given timeout.** Furthermore, it aborts the execution of the executable preemptively if it exceeds timeout.
+**The `Assertions.assertTimeoutPreemptively()` method asserts that the execution of the supplied executable completes before the given timeout.** Furthermore, it aborts the execution of the executable preemptively if it exceeds the timeout.

-Let's see how preemptive timeout works for the same scenario:
+Let's see how the preemptive timeout works for the same scenario:

 ```java
 @Test